joval/jOVAL/components/jovaldi/rsrc/docs/Readme.txt

 that is not available in ovaldi.
 That option is:
   -plugin <string>  = name of the jovaldi plugin to use for the scan.
 DEFAULT="default"

-Three plugins are distributed with jovaldi: the "default" plugin (which scans the local host), the "remote" plugin (which can scan remote hosts) and the "offline" plugin (which can scan Cisco IOS, Juniper JunOS and Apple iOS devices using configuration data in a file).
+The default plugin distributed with jovaldi scans the local host.
+Available commercial plugins include a "remote" plugin (which can scan remote hosts) and an "offline" plugin (which can scan Cisco IOS, Juniper JunOS and Apple iOS devices using configuration data in a file).
 Plugins are fed a configuration via another command-line option:
   -config <string>  = name of the configuration file for the plugin.
 DEFAULT="config.properties"

 The format of the plugin configuration file is specified in the help text of the plugin.
 For